JoyHak/QuickSwitch/README.md

 ![](https://github.com/JoyHak/QuickSwitch/blob/main/Images/settings.png)
 ![](https://github.com/JoyHak/QuickSwitch/blob/main/Images/settings.gif)

-[The latest versions](https://github.com/JoyHak/QuickSwitch/releases) include the following features:

-- Significantly improved performance.
-- Added the ability to always show the Menu or enable always Auto Switch.
-- Added application auto-startup at Windows log-on.
-- The menu will display the paths from all open tabs starting from the current one.
-- The path can be displayed in a shortened form.
-- Improved settings interface and additional customization options and features.
-- Added minimalistic display of errors about incorrectly entered settings.

 As an addition I recommend the [BigSur](https://www.deviantart.com/niivu/art/Big-Sur-2-Windows-10-Themes-861727886) or [CakeOS](https://www.deviantart.com/niivu/art/cakeOS-2-0-for-Windows-11-953541433) themes from Niivu and [XYplorer](https://www.xyplorer.com/index.php) file manager.

 ## Keyboard